Electrical Service in Genesee, Colorado

 Underground utilities in rock

 Genesee's terrain is rocky mountain ground.
-Underground utility runs can be more complex and costly than in the metro flatlands.
+Underground utility runs can be more complex and costly than on flat ground.
 If a service upgrade requires new underground conduit, the rocky soil adds labor and sometimes specialized equipment.

 Frequently Asked Questions